authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     NOTE TO WORKING GROUP: The a= tag value is a short list of VMC certificate locations.
 Should we wish to introduce additional approaches for Domain Owners to publish evidence of rights, we can introduce additional tags.

+l= locations (URI; REQUIRED).
+The value of this tag is a comma separated list of URLs representing the location of brand indicator files.
+All clients MUST support attempted fetches from at least 2 location URIs, used in order.
+Clients MAY support retrival from more locations, if provided.
+The supported transport is HTTPS only.

     ABNF:

     bimi-location-uri = \[FWS\] URI \[FWS\]